Jhanvi-code23/OIBSIP/README.md

 git clone https://github.com/Jhanvi-code23/OIBSIP.git
 ```

-Navigate to any project folder and open the respective HTML file in your preferred web browser.
+Navigate to the desired project folder and open the corresponding HTML file in your preferred web browser.

 ---